 I mean, I think Trump is going to get more and more of the conservative vote as the time goes on, and I'm not sure that Newt brings that much more to him.

-Uh but I think he can benefit Trump more, perhaps not as his running mate, but as is a close advisor, and then he would get a key job, I would think in the administration.
+Yeah, well, I mean, there's no doubt that Newt is a very savvy guy, but I think he can benefit Trump more, perhaps not as his running mate, but as a close advisor, and then he would get a key job, I would think, in the administration.

-To me, and then what I told you last night, I continue to believe the most important person to bring into his fold as the Secretary of State is John Bolton, who will address fundamentally the issue of national security, fighting Islamic fascism, taking on Iran, North Korea, and pushing back against Russia and China.
+To me, what I told you last night, I continue to believe the most important person to bring into his fold as the Secretary of State is John Bolton, who will address fundamentally the issue of national security, fighting Islamic fascism, taking on Iran, North Korea, and pushing back against Russia and China.

-That will address huge, huge.
+That will address huge, huge problems.

 I don't think for vice president, though.